faridkhan5/Cold-Email-Llama/README.md

 ![Project image](project_img.png)

 ## About
-This project is an automated cold email generator leveraging LLama 3.1 to generate personalized emails based on the skills provided on job postings.
+This project is an automated cold email generator leveraging LLama 3.1 to generate personalized emails and Chromadb to include relevant portfolios based on the skills provided on job postings.

 ## Features
 * **Job Description Extraction:** Automatically extracts job details from a given URL, including role, experience, skills, and description.